 Your sales team was hired to sell, but they probably spend most of their day on tasks that have nothing to do with closing deals.
 This isn't just a minor inconvenience; it's a direct drain on your revenue.
 Admin work quietly eats into selling time, stalls deals, and burns out your best reps.
 The first step to fixing the problem is to identify exactly where the time is going.
 Most of it disappears into a handful of repetitive, manual tasks that can be automated.

-Manual CRM Data Entry
+The Manual Data Entry Trap

 Your CRM is the source of truth for your business, but for reps, it often feels like a punishment.
 Manually logging every call, email, and meeting note is tedious and pulls them away from their real job.
 Research shows that reps can spend nearly a full day each week just on administrative work, with a huge portion of that being CRM updates.
 This isn't just slow; it’s also prone to error.
 When reps are rushed, they enter incomplete data or forget to log activities altogether.
 This leads to an inaccurate pipeline, a flawed forecast, and managers who are flying blind.